Greetings – How are you?

-It’s important to understand that this is simply a greeting, and not in fact, an enquiry.
+It’s important to understand that this is simply a greeting, and not a sincere question.

 Don’t feel offended when the questioner doesn’t want to hear about your health.

 When someone asks, “How are you?” it is appropriate to answer briefly.
 It is good social etiquette to respond positively, unless you happen to be ill or have a large problem in your life.

-A customary answer is, “Good, thanks.* And you?”
+A customary answer is, “Good, thank you.* And you?”